TEMPERAMENTS XX: Sixth-comma MeantoneEntire Contents Copyright © 2020 CBH

 From a keyboard point of view, this temperament was supposedly favored by Silbermann and so is sometimes found described under his name.
-With the exception of the wolf which is greatly reduced in size from that of Quarter-comma Meantone, a moment’s contemplation of the diagram will show you that all the identically-sized fifths are here a somewhat larger sixth-comma like Vallotti.
-Each of the usable thirds resulting are exactly the same in size, but wider here than the absolute purity of Quarter-comma Meantone and so we have no pure intervals to check.
+With the exception of the wolf which is greatly reduced in size from that of Quarter-comma Meantone, a moment’s contemplation of the diagram will show you that all the identically-sized fifths are here a somewhat wider sixth-comma like Vallotti.
+Each of the usable thirds resulting are exactly the same in size, but wider here than the absolute purity of Quarter-comma Meantone and so we sadly have no pure intervals to check.

 Compared to Vallotti, though, we can regard all the “white” notes of the keyboard as being in exactly the same place.
 As with all regular meantone temperaments, all usable keys sound the same, so this temperament lacks Vallotti’s variation in key color.
 The “black” notes for the three sharp keys are closer to their tonics (progressively flatter than Vallotti), and the two flats are closer to their thirds (sharper than Vallotti).
 Yes, as in all these meantones, a G♯ is flatter than an A♭!

 To change your previously-tuned Vallotti to Sixth-comma Meantone, proceed as follows:

 1. Raise your b♭ so that instead of a pure fifth b♭–f', you have a narrow sixth-comma fifth sounding with the same roughness as the a–e' a semitone lower.